outdreamer/build-a-cure-1/docs/solution.md

   - limits

+    - time limit
-    - time limit (only applicable in a certain time window)
+      - only applicable in a certain time window

+    - abstraction
-    - abstraction (structural/conceptual or specific to context)
+      - structural/conceptual or specific to context
+      - choosing the abstraction level that will reduce misunderstandings while optimizing reusability

+    - reusability
-    - reusability (only applicable once, as with solutions that are easily identified or stop working once you use them the first time)
+      - only applicable once, as with solutions that are easily identified or stop working once you use them the first time
+      - how to design/choose solutions for reusability

+    - cost/benefit analysis
+      - such as learning/understanding/integration/implementation/migration/functionality gap cost potential

     - problem-type & problem-space scope
       - only handles asymmetries or structure-fitting or optimal transport or classification